-An implication of the structure depicted above is that in any function's stack frame, the first (i.e. highest-address) element will contain a pointer to the beginning of the caller's stack frame.
+As noted above, in any function's stack frame, the first (i.e. highest-address) element will contain a pointer to the beginning of the caller's stack frame.
+But the beginning of the caller's frame will in turn point to the beginning of its caller's frame, and so on.
 In that sense, the beginning elements of the various stack frames form a linked list, enabling one to trace through the stack information in a chain of nested calls.
 And since we know that EBP points to the current frame, we can use that as our starting point in traversing this chain.